sammy-boii/Progress/react-app/notes.md

 ```

-#### If you want both the components to share the same state value then you have to pass down the state from Parent as a prop.
+ If you want both the components to share the same state value then you have to pass down the state from Parent as a prop.

-## <span style = 'color: blue'> Hooks </span>
+## Hooks

-#### They are functions that allow us to add various features in a React functional component.
+ They are functions that allow us to add various features in a React functional component.
 They should be declared at the top of the scope.

+&nbsp;

-### <span style = 'color: purple'> UseState </span>
+###  UseState

-#### UseState is a hook that allows us to add state in a functional component
+ UseState is a hook that allows us to add state in a functional component

-#### If it wasn't obvious a change in state will re-render the whole component.
+ If it wasn't obvious a change in state will re-render the whole component.

-#### Another main reason for using useState is because when a component re-renders it doesn't remember the changes made in the local variables.
+ Another main reason for using useState is because when a component re-renders it doesn't remember the changes made in the local variables.

 ```js